nicm42/wordpress-lorem/README.md

 ## Setup

+To view this project visit the [demo](https://wordpress-lorem.onrender.com/).
+Note this is hosted on a free tier of Render so will take 30 seconds to start up.

-To view this project visit the [demo](https://wordpress-lorem.onrender.com/) or download the files, open a terminal in that folder and install locally using npm:
+Or download the files, open a terminal in that folder and install locally using npm:

 ```
 npm install